 What Is in Spam?

 The ingredients listed on classic Spam include pork with ham, salt, water, modified potato starch, sugar, and sodium nitrite.
 Potato starch is used for binding the chopped meat together, and sodium nitrate is used as a preservative.
 Natural gelatins cause the jelly-like substance that surrounds spam in the meat that solidifies when cooled (like an aspic).
 Depending on the variety of Spam, other ingredients, including chicken or turkey, may be added.
 There are numerous different flavors of spam.
-There is a low sodium variety of spam for those who are looking for a healthier option.

 How Is Spam Used?